sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 Choose **Play virtual machine**.

 >VMware Player console takes over control over keyboard and mouse. `Ctrl+Alt` takes focus away from the console and allows you to work with other applications on the host machine.
->You can open up to and switch between 6 terminals using `Ctrl+Alt+F1` (default one) through `Ctrl-Alt+F6`.
+>You can open up to and switch between 6 terminal screens using `Ctrl+Alt+F1` (default one) through `Ctrl-Alt+F6`.

-After some time you will see the login screen.
-Enter the credentials below.

-Use following password for the first logon:
+Enter the credentials below when see logon screen.

 |Field Name     | Value                            |
 |---------------|----------------------------------|
 | **user name** | `vora`                           |
 | **password**  | `VDEVora1`                       |

-The first time you login as user `vora` you are asked to change your password.
+The first time you login as user `vora` you will be asked to change your password.
+Make sure you remember the new password.

 ![First logon](vora14ovasetup01.jpg)